How To Install the 3D Gladiator UI:

 You can follow the steps described in the videos to create your own custom UI according your needs.
 You can also subscribe to my newsletters and download the 3D Gladiator interface package.
 In the following I’ll describe what the package contains and how to install the files.

-To use the 3D Gladiator custom UI, you must have at least ZBrush 2018.1 installed on your computer.
-In the download package you will find a folder named UserInterface with two files in it; the custom user interface and a ZBrush startup document.
+To use the 3D Gladiator custom UI, you must have at least ZBrush 2020 installed on your computer.
+In the download package you will find a folder named UserInterface with three files in it; the custom user interface, the custom UI colors and a ZBrush startup document.
 Close ZBrush if it’s currently open and browse to the ZStartup folder located in the public user directory.

-On Windows the path usually looks something like this: “Users\Public \Documents\ ZBrushData2018 \ZStartup“.
+On Windows the path usually looks something like this: “Users\Public \Documents\ ZBrushData2020 \ZStartup“.
 If you work on a Mac OSX, go to “User/Public/ ZBrushData/ZStartup”.
-Then copy and paste the CustomUserInterface2018.cfg and the StartupDocument.ZBR file from the project folder and overwrite the existing ones.
+Then copy and paste the CustomUserInterface2020.cfg and the StartupDocument.ZBR file from the project folder and overwrite the existing ones.

 Depending on your screen resolution, it will be necessary to adjust the canvas size again.
 In ZBrush, open the document palette, make sure WSize is checked, click on New Document, adjust the canvas background color if necessary and select Save as Startup Doc.

 To return to the default layout, open the preference palette and click on Initialize ZBrush at the very top.
 Then open the Config sub-palette and select Restore Standard UI.
 To entirely replace the 3D Gladiator UI, click on Store Config in the Config sub-palette and restart ZBrush.